mdn/content/files/en-us/web/api/svgimageelement/decode/index.md

 ### Return value

-A {{jsxref('Promise')}} which resolves once the image data is ready to be used, such as by appending it to the DOM, replacing an existing image, and so forth.
+A {{jsxref('Promise')}} that fulfills with `undefined` once the image data is ready to be used, for example by appending it to the DOM, replacing an existing image, and so forth.

 ### Exceptions